MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 Customizing creation
 """"""""""""""""""""

-During the creation process of objects, the metamethod ``__init(self)`` is invoked if it exists, with the newly created object as its sole argument to let the parent finalize or customize its initialization *before* it is returned.
+During the creation process of objects, the metamethod :literal:`__init(self)` is invoked if it exists, with the newly created object as its sole argument to let the parent finalize or customize its initialization *before* it is returned.
 This mechanism is used by commands to run their :meth:`:exec()` *method* during their creation.

 Inheritance
 -----------